tiansiyuan/SQA/week3/homework.md

 # Homework for Week 3

-1. Read  chapters 8, 9 of "Software Quality Engineering".
+1. Read  chapter 8, 9 of "Software Quality Engineering".

-2. each of the 7 groups ask one of the following questions
+2. each of the 8 groups answer one of the following questions

    -	Group A
    	Partition concepts & definitions